An interview with activist, researcher and multimedia artist Shyam Mael

 Plans for the future?

-There are elements of the Psyclone project yet to be released, and I'm also collaborating on a theatre play.
+Plans?
+Actually, I'm ad-libbing, have been for years.
+I'd like the majority of personal input and output in 2014 to be musical.
 As for the future generally, well that's up to us, all of us.
-It's my hope that using the information in Psyclone people can reclaim their power and take control and steer us out of the swamp we're in into potentially amazing futures.
+It's my hope that using the information in Psyclone people will reclaim their power and take control and steer us out of the swamp we're in into potentially amazing futures.